zabbix/zabbix/templates/cloud/gcp/README.md

 ## Overview

-This template is designed to monitor Google Cloud Platform Cloud SQL PostgreSQL database metrics by HTTP.
+This template is designed to monitor Google Cloud Platform Cloud SQL PostgreSQL database metrics by Zabbix.

 ## Requirements